Procedures for the CJA Trial Attorney Panel for the Central District of California

 A. Application for Initial Appointment

-Applications must be received by the CJA Supervising Attorney on or before June 1 to be considered for panel service starting in January of the following calendar year.
+Applications must be received by the CJA Supervising Attorney on or before June 1 (or the next business day if June 1st falls on a weekend or holiday) to be considered for panel service starting January 1 of the following calendar year.
 At the present time, positions are available to all qualified candidates, and all such candidates are encouraged to apply.
 To apply, the candidate must complete an application, submit three representative writing samples, and provide the names of two or more references who are familiar with the applicant’s work, professional competence and reputation, commitment to indigent defense, qualifications to handle the rigors of federal felony trial work, and time management skills.

 The Advisory Committee will review the applications, contact the references, independently investigate prior casework, and decide which applicants will be recommended to the CJA Committee for addition to the panel.
 The CJA Committee will decide which applicants will be recommended to the Executive Committee.
 The Executive Committee’s decision to add an applicant to the panel must be approved by the full Court.
 Members are added to the panel for an initial term of two years, on the condition that they attend an initial mandatory orientation session and any subsequent annual mandatory training seminars.

-New members are expected to be available to accept assignments within 90 days of admission to the panel.
-Extensions may be granted by the Chair of the CJA Committee.
+In the event new panel members are not available to accept assignments on January 1 of the year following the date of application, extensions may be granted by the Chair of the CJA Committee.

 B. Applications for Renewal

 After the initial two-year term, membership may be renewed for subsequent three-year terms.
-Several months before a term expires, panel members will receive a letter advising that they must apply for renewal or they will be terminated from the panel at the end of the year.
-Each panel member seeking renewal must submit an application, along with a summary of his or her trial level work over the preceding term.
+Early in the year in which a term expires, panel members will receive a letter advising that they must apply for renewal or they will be terminated from the panel at the end of the year.
+Each panel member seeking renewal must submit a renewal application which will require applicants to provide an updated summary of the trial level work performed over the preceding term.

-Renewal is granted in the discretion of the CJA Committee, which considers, among other factors, the recommendations of the Advisory Committee; the quality of the panel member’s work; complaints and evaluations received from the Court, clients, or other counsel; sanctions threatened or imposed; timeliness issues; the quality of other applications received; and whether the panel member’s performance over the preceding term has conformed to applicable standards for the provision of services to indigent criminal defendants, including but not limited to the ABA Standards for Criminal Justice (3d ed.
-1993) (“The Defense Function”), available here.
+Renewal is granted at the discretion of the CJA Committee, which considers, among other factors, the recommendations of the Advisory Committee, the quality of the panel member’s work, complaints and evaluations received from the Court, clients, or other counsel, sanctions threatened or imposed, timeliness issues, the quality of other applications received, and whether the panel member’s performance over the preceding term has conformed to applicable standards for the provision of services to indigent criminal defendants, including, but not limited to, the ABA Standards for Criminal Justice (4th ed.
+2015) (“The Defense Function”), available here.
 In some circumstances, the CJA Committee may determine that a member should be renewed for less than a three-year term.

 C. Suspension, Removal, or Non-Renewal

 Panel attorneys serve at the pleasure of the Court, as membership is a privilege, not a right.
 An attorney may be suspended or removed from the panel at any time at the discretion of the CJA Committee.
 The CJA Committee may also decide to do one or more of the following: renew an attorney for a term less than three years, place the attorney on probation, require training, or take any other action or impose any other conditions it deems appropriate.
-While the suspension or removal is considered final by the Court, an attorney may submit an initial application for panel membership if he or she believes performance issues have been adequately addressed.
-An application may be submitted for a term beginning at least one full year after the suspension, removal, or non-renewal.
+While the suspension or removal is considered final by the Court, an attorney may submit a new application for panel membership, if performance issues have been adequately addressed.
+A new application may not be submitted until at least one full year has passed from the date of non-renewal, suspension, or removal.

 1. Summary Removal from the CJA Panel